NC3-LU/Fit4Cybersecurity/README.md

 ## Updating the OpenAPI Schema

-If you have update the API, you can generate a new OpenAPI Schema:
+If you have updated the API, you can generate a new OpenAPI Schema:

 ```bash
 $ python manage.py generateschema --file static/survey/api/openapi-schema.yml